 Norristown is a medium-sized borough located in the state of Pennsylvania.
-With a population of 34,412 people and 20 constituent neighborhoods, Norristown is the 21st largest community in Pennsylvania.
-Norristown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 35,829 people and 21 constituent neighborhoods, Norristown is the 18th largest community in Pennsylvania.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Norristown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Norristown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Norristown is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Norristown who work in office and administrative support (13.19%), maintenance occupations (9.62%), and sales jobs (8.97%).
+There are especially a lot of people living in Norristown who work in office and administrative support (12.73%), food service (8.96%), and sales jobs (8.06%).

 Also of interest is that Norristown has more people living here who work in computers and math than 95% of the places in the US.